adonig/openstreetmap-mapboxgl/README.md

 1. Follow the instructions here to import a compatible OSM DB: https://github.com/geofabrik/openstreetmap-carto-vector-tiles/blob/master/README_VECTOR_TILES.md
-Ubuntu 16.04 works, as long as you upgrade to node4 Add to /etc/apt/nodejs.list and then sudo apt-get update; sudo apt-get upgrade:
+Ubuntu 16.04 works, as long as you upgrade to node4
+To do so add the following lines to /etc/apt/nodejs.list:

 deb https://deb.nodesource.com/node_4.x xenial main

 deb-src https://deb.nodesource.com/node_4.x xenial main

+And then sudo apt-get update; sudo apt-get upgrade.

 2. Once Tessera is running, get an OpenLayers/Leaflet website up and running which can pull PBFs from Tessera.
 Use osm-v1.json as your style, possibly modifying the IP in the first few lines to point to your Tessera server.